mujhtabahassan/CodingStandards-/Readme.markdown

 ## Organization and Bundle Identifier

-Where an Xcode project is involved, the organization should be set to `Programmers Force` and the Bundle Identifier set to `com.programmersforce.ProjectName` where `ProjectName` is the name of the project.
+Where an Xcode project is involved, the organization should be set to `Organisation Name` and the Bundle Identifier set to `com.organisationName.ProjectName` where `ProjectName` is the name of the project.

 ![Xcode Project settings](screens/project_settings.png)